Tidal heating in detached double white dwarf binaries: INTRODUCTION

 Another source of tidal heating is the damping of gravity modes (g--modes) in ELM white dwarfs.
 In a dynamical tide model, modes are excited in convectively stable regions by the orbit.
 Unlike the equilibrium tide model, which assumes a static bulge, the amplitude of the excited stellar oscillations (tides) depend very sensitively on the stellar structure, and also the orbital frequency.
 Specifically, strong g--mode excitation requires resonances.
 It is generally difficult for these low frequency dynamical oscillations to impact the orbital evolution.
-However, for DWDBs with ELM WD primaries, these frequencies are typically mHz, so that the energy dissipated can be comparable to or exceed predictions from equilibrium tide modes \citep{Fuller2011} due to the frequency dependence of the excitation.
+However, for DWDBs with ELM WD primaries, these frequencies are typically mHz, so that the energy dissipated can be comparable to or exceed predictions from equilibrium tide modes {\citep{Fuller2011,Burkart2013}} due to the frequency dependence of the excitation.
 With detailed stellar models \citep{Fuller2013}, recent work by \cite{Scherbak2024} includes the radius and temperature response to heating to model the future temperature evolution of the ELM WD component in in J0651.
 There, the g--mode excitation and heating necessarily requires detailed stellar evolution models. \\

-In this paper, we combine aspects of both \citet{Piro2011} and \citet{Fuller2013}'s tidal heating models to formulate the increase in an ELM WD's luminosity, without modeling detailed stellar structure.
+In this paper, we formulate the increase in an ELM WD's luminosity from tidal heating {using an equilibrium tide model, which unlike g--mode models does not depend strongly on} detailed stellar structure.
 This generalization of the ELM WD's response to heating requires a temperature dependent mass radius relation for helium white dwarfs.
 We extend the equilibrium tide model of \cite{Hut1981} for the coupled orbital frequency and spin evolution, to predict temperature evolution of any primary ELM WD component in a short period DWDB.
 Our model can be readily applied to DWDBs with various primary masses and temperatures, because unlike dynamical tide models of g--modes it does not depend on orbital resonances with the mode frequencies, which depend sensitively on internal structure. \\

 In Section~\ref{sec:sec2}, we present a mass radius relation for Helium WD based on existing numerical simulations \citep{Panei2000}.
 We also estimate the expected number of eclipsing binaries detectable by ZTF in Section~\ref{sec:sec3}.
 There we suggest that the hot and large ELM WD components in the eclipsing DWDB sample may be typical, motivating the following general tidal heating model.
 In Section~\ref{sec:THmodel} we present the coupled temperature, frequency and primary rotation evolution for ELM WD components in circular DWDBs.
 This includes the temperature dependent mass radius relation.
 In Section~\ref{sec:future-evolution}, we apply our model to the ELM WD components in the ZTF sample of binaries, predicting their future surface temperature evolution with frequency until Roche contact.
 Then we dedicate Section~\ref{sec:J1539} to considering the past evolution of binary J1539 \citep{Burdge2019a}, to comment on the DWDB formation scenarios allowed by our tidal heating model.
 In Section~\ref{sec:discussion}, we compare this work with the literature in more detail, and finally discuss implications for future electromagnetic and gravitational wave detections.
 We summarise our findings in Section~\ref{sec:sec6}.